-Taping is sometimes useful for relieving the symptoms of Osgood-Schlatter disease.
+Taping is sometimes helpful for relieving the symptoms of Osgood-Schlatter disease.
 Place an adhesive tape across the swollen and tender part of the bone (tibial tuberosity) when your knee is bent.
-Taping releases the pressure once the joint has straightened, easing some of the pain and stress.
+Taping the area releases the pressure once the joint has straightened, easing some pain and stress.

 Knee and Quadriceps Exercises

 Perform exercises that strengthen your thigh (quadriceps) muscles.
-This can help the muscles pull more evenly against the tendons, distributing the stresses on tendons.
-Find exercises that help to lower the pressure on knee joints and minimize pain (x).
+It can help the muscles pull more evenly against the tendons, distributing the stresses on tendons.
+Find exercises that help to lower the pressure on knee joints and minimize pain. (x)

-If you have constant knee pain, it might be necessary to stop participating in sporting activities for a while.
+If you have constant knee pain, it might be necessary to stop taking part in sporting activities for a while.
 Another option is to wear a knee brace or cast for 6 to 8 weeks.
-However, bear in mind that these weaken the muscles, and this might delay recovery.
+However, remember these weaken the muscles, and this might delay recovery.
 Consult a physical therapist before wearing a knee brace or a cast.

-Surgery can be useful if conventional treatments don’t work.
-Osgood-Schlatter rarely requires surgery, but if pain persists, a minor operation can be done.
-This involves getting rid of unhealed flake or bone areas or attaching them to the tibia (upper part of your shinbone).
+Surgery can be helpful if conventional treatments don’t work.
+Osgood-Schlatter rarely requires surgery, but if pain persists, you can have a minor operation.
+It involves getting rid of unhealed flake or bone areas or attaching them to the tibia (upper part of your shinbone).

 Home Remedies for Osgood-Schlatter Disease

 Peppermint oil may help you treat Osgood-Schlatter disease.
-It is believed to be a powerful natural muscle relaxant and painkiller.
-Studies have suggested it’s especially beneficial for joint pain and tension headaches, so take it to treat the inflammation and pain that comes with Osgood-Schlatter disease (x).
+You can use it as a powerful natural muscle relaxant and painkiller based on ancient healing arts and research.
+Studies have suggested it’s especially beneficial for joint pain and tension headaches, so take it to treat the inflammation and pain that comes with Osgood-Schlatter disease. (x)

-An Epsom salt bath can help to ease your joint pain, particularly in the knees (x).
-Soak yourself in a bath to relieve the pain.
+An Epsom salt bath can help to ease your joint pain, particularly in the knees. (x) Have your child soak in a bath to relieve swelling and pain.

 Supplements for Osgood-Schlatter Disease

 Collagen is the substance that allows for smooth movement of the joints without pain.
-Studies show that taking more collagen can benefit activity-related joint pain (x).
-Like repairing a hinge, adding more grease (collagen) can help the joint move more smoothly.
+Studies show that taking more collagen can benefit activity-related joint pain. (x) Like repairing a hinge, adding more grease (collagen) can help the joints move more smoothly.
 Take 2,500 mg two to four times daily.

-Glucosamine is composed of amino acids and glucose.
-Supplemental glucosamine can help boost overall health.
-If you intend to take this product, do some research on the product to decide if its benefits are worth your while.
-As a dietary supplement, take 500 to 1,000 mg one to three times daily.
+Consists of amino acids and glucose, glucosamine can help boost your overall health.
+Though research is scarce, one report published supports combining glucosamine with chondroitin.
+In the study, participants noticed a significant reduction in pain. (x) As a dietary supplement, take 500 to 1,000 mg one to three times daily.

 Glucosamine sulfate potassium contains both sulfur and glucosamine.
 Supplementation can help promote good overall health.
 For this supplement, take 1,000 mg up to three times daily.
 Nursing or pregnant women should first consult their doctor before supplementation.

-Selenium is a vital trace mineral that is needed for various bodily processes, such as cognitive function, fertility in men and women, and immune system health.
-It contributes to DNA synthesis and thyroid hormone metabolism and helps protect against infection and oxidative damage (x).
+Selenium is a vital trace mineral needed for various bodily processes, such as cognitive function, fertility in men and women, and immune system health.
+It contributes to DNA synthesis and thyroid hormone metabolism and helps protect against infection and oxidative damage. (x)

-Selenium can be obtained from various foods, including meats, seafood, eggs, brown rice, and Brazil nuts.
-The level of selenium in each food depends on the concentration of selenium in the water and soil where farmers grew the food.
+Various foods contain selenium, including meats, seafood, eggs, brown rice, and Brazil nuts.
+The selenium level in each food depends on the concentration of selenium in the water and soil where farmers grew the food.

-Individual needs may vary, so consult your doctor about the right dosage for you.
+Individual needs may vary, so consult your doctor about the correct dosage for you.

 Vitamin E is a fat-soluble nutrient that works primarily as an antioxidant.
-This means it protects against cell damage caused by free radicals.
-It might help reduce the risk of various health conditions, from cancer to heart disease and possibly even dementia (x).
+It means it protects against cell damage caused by free radicals.
+It might help reduce the risk of various health conditions, from cancer to heart disease and possibly even dementia. (x)